-Ston is a real insider tip for trips to Croatia and it is definitely worthwhile to stay a little longer.
+Ston is a real insider tip for trips to Croatia, and it is definitely worthwhile to stay a little longer.
 Good accommodations can be found in Ston as well as in Mali Ston.
-For a holiday, the village Mali Ston is almost more suitable as there are also 2 small beaches and many good restaurants in front of your door.
+For a holiday, the village Mali Ston is almost more suitable as there are also 2 small beaches and many good restaurants.
 Here are our accommodation recommendations on where to stay in Ston… It is worth a look!

 - Holiday Home: The Malo More Holiday Home is a really lovely holiday home with 2 bedrooms.
 Also the beach is only a 2 minutes’ walk away!

 - 3-Star Hotel: The dreamy Hotel Ostrea is located in a historical building, directly at the sea in the old town of Mali Ston.

 Find the best Accommodation in Ston & Mali Ston: